vicy07/flight_map/README.md

 ### Updating live flight data

 Use `/update-flights` to gather active flights from the OpenSky API.
-Flights are tracked until they disappear from the feed, at which point a route entry is stored in `$DATA_DIR/routes_dynamic.json`:
+Flights are tracked until they disappear from the feed, at which point a route entry is stored in `$DATA_DIR/routes_dynamic.json`.
+Routes where the origin and destination resolve to the same airport are ignored:

 ```json
 [